Crossing Milton Keynes is a chance to see how the tricky business of creating a new city has been tackled.

 The Ouse Valley Way avoids much of Milton Keynes and even takes a curious detour to Little Linford rather than using the Redways, a network of walkable (and cycleable) routes.
 They are a great way to explore a city that was designed to be traversable by foot, bike or horse.
 Some highlights have been marked on the map so why not hire a bike or scooter and go explore?

-However you choose to cross MK, the initial part of the Ouse Valle Way route is worth taking as it goes through the expansive and well-managed Ouse Valley Park.
+However you choose to cross MK, the initial part of the Ouse Valley Way route is worth taking as it goes through the expansive and well-managed Ouse Valley Park.
 It is owned and maintained by the Parks Trust, a unique self-funding body which looks after MK’s green spaces.

 The Park includes dedicated flood plains and lakes along the banks of the Great Ouse.
 A good option is to follow the Grand Union Canal to Great Linford Manor (marked on the map) and head into Newport Pagnell on the Redways.